ember-learn/guides-source/guides/release/components-update/introducing-components.md

 ### The New Message Input

-Finally, let's pull out the new message input.
+We have one last component to extract.
+Let's pull out the new message input.

 ```handlebars {data-filename="app/components/new-message-input.hbs"}
 <form>